pwwang/datar-blog/posts/showing_dtypes.md

-One of the features that I like with `dplyr`/`tidyr` is that the data types are always visible when you print a data frame/tibble out:
+One of the features that I like about `dplyr`/`tidyr` is that the data types are always visible when you print a data frame/tibble out:

 ```R
 > library(tidyr)